 Use a computer software package for legal documents.

-Advance directives and living wills do not have to be complicated legal documents.
-They can be short, simple statements about what you want done or not done if you are unable to make those decisions.
-You may want to have what you have written reviewed by your doctor or a lawyer to make sure your directives are understood exactly as you intended.
-When you are satisfied with your directives, the orders should be notarized if possible, and copies should be given to your family and your doctor.
+Advance directives and living wills don't have to be complicated legal documents.
+They can be short, simple statements about what you want done or not done if you're unable to make those decisions.
+You may want to have what you've written reviewed by your doctor or a lawyer to make sure your directives are understood exactly as you intended.
+When you're satisfied with your directives, the orders should be notarized if possible, and copies should be given to your family and your doctor.